-Gymnastics – During term one all children take part in gymnastics through PE.
+Gymnastics – During term two all children take part in gymnastics through PE.
 Key elements taught during this time are body control and presentation.
 KS1 work towards a routine they can perform while KS2 learn a different range of skills before placing what they have learnt in their own performance (Yr3/4 routine in pairs and yr5/6 routines in small groups)

 Athletics – during term three all children take part in athletics.
 KS1 take part in different skill based running games.
 KS2 have the chance to try out all aspects of athletics.

 Beacon Primary offer a wide range of after school sports clubs to create opportunities to ensure children remain engaged in sports.
 We are currently offering a different after school sports clubs per day.